Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Hanoi Food Tour

 A Hanoi Street Food Tour is a great way to learn about the local cuisine.
-Visitors can use our Hanoi Guide to Eating to plot their own food tour – or join a local guide on a small-group tour to the best street food in the city!
+Visitors can use our Hanoi Guide to Eating to plot their own route – or join a local guide on a small-group tour to the best street food in the city.
 Read the rave reviews!

 Hanoi Cooking Class

-Fascinated by the food in Hanoi, I was motivated to join a cooking class in order to learn how to prepare the most famous Vietnamese food for myself.
-You can read the details of my experience in this Hanoi Cooking class blog post!
+Fascinated by the food in Hanoi, I was motivated to join a cooking class to learn how to prepare the most famous Vietnamese food for myself.
+You can read the details of my Hanoi Cooking Class!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com